Jahnavi-Anand/PORTFOLIO/README.md

 - **Navigation Menu:** Users can easily navigate through different sections of the website using the side menu or the navigation links.

-- **About Me Section:** Displays a brief introduction of Jahnavi, including her academic background, skills, and interests.
+- **About Me Section:** Displays a brief introduction of me, including my academic background, skills, and interests.

-- **Projects Section:** Showcases a selection of Jahnavi's projects with project descriptions and links to the respective GitHub repositories or live demos.
+- **Projects Section:** Showcases a selection of my projects with project descriptions and links to the respective GitHub repositories or live demos.

-- **Contact Form:** Allows visitors to reach out to Jahnavi through a contact form.
+- **Contact Form:** Allows visitors to reach out to me through a contact form.
 Form submissions are handled using Google Sheets as a backend.

 - **Dynamic Tabs:** The "Skills," "Experience," and "Education" sections dynamically update when clicking on the corresponding tabs.

-- **Downloadable CV:** Users can download Jahnavi's CV directly from the website.
+- **Downloadable CV:** Users can download my CV directly from the website.

 ## Deployment